gruns/ImmortalDB/README.md

   2. Provides a simple, modern, Promise-based API.

   3. Strikes an equitable balance between reliability and respect for the user.
-Data is stored resiliently but can also be voluntarily purged if the user designedly clears cookies and application storage.
+Data is stored reliably but can also be voluntarily purged if the user designedly clears cookies and application storage.

   4. Doesn't use nefarious exploits nor deprecated third party plugins like